-- (4) Remove the trim cap and screw near the rear of the door armrest. - (5) Using a wide flat-bladed tool such as a trim stick, gently pry the trim panel away from the door around the perimeter to release the trim panel retainers.
+(4) Remove the trim cap and screw near the rear of the rear door armrest.

+(5) Using a trim stick or another suitable wide flat-bladed tool, gently pry the rear door trim panel away from the door around the perimeter to release the trim panel retainers.